LennartKeller/trf_training_tut/text/PyTorchLightning.md

         return outputs
 ```

-Using the `_foward_with_loss`-method implementing the `training_step`-method is fairly simple.
-The only thing left to do inside this method is to log the train-loss, in order to be able to monitor the progress during training.
+Using the `_foward_with_loss`-method implementing the `training_step`-method becomes relatively simple.
+The only thing left to do inside this method is to log the training loss in order to be able to monitor the progress during training.

 ```python
     def training_step(self, inputs: Dict[Any, Any], batch_idx: int) -> float: